lilab-bcb/cumulus/docs/drop_seq.rst

 	* - Name
 	  - Description
 	* - input_csv_file
-	  - CSV file containing sample name, read1, and read2 or a list of BCL directories, `sample sheet`_.
+	  - CSV file containing sample name, read1, and read2 or a list of BCL directories.
 	* - output_directory
 	  - Pipeline output directory (gs URL e.g. "gs://fc-e0000000-0000-0000-0000-000000000000/dropseq_output")
 	* - reference
 	  - hg19, mm10, hg19_mm10, mmul_8.0.1 or a path to a custom reference JSON file
 	* - run_bcl2fastq
 	  - Whether your sample sheet contains one BCL directory per line or one sample per line
 	* - run_dropseq_tools
 	  - Whether to generate count matrixes using Drop-Seq tools from the `McCarroll lab`_.
 	* - run_dropest
 	  - Whether to generate count matrixes using `dropEst`_.